Szymon-Michalak/Prompt-Engineering/templates/ios-technical-writter-templates/text/book.md.txt

    - **Formatting:** Use formatting to emphasize important sections or to make the content more readable.
 For example, you can bold key phrases or use different text sizes.

 ---

-This version of the book template now maintains a consistent tone and structure with the blog post template, ensuring a cohesive experience across your documentation.